 Are you looking to open the door to a future career in human resource management or psychology?
 Or perhaps it’s been a while since you last studied?
-If so, Arden’s psychology and human resource management with foundation year course may be the right choice for you.
+If so, Arden University’s human resource management and psychology with foundation year course may be the right choice for you.

-Our foundation course in human resource management and psychology will help you acquire and refine the skills and knowledge needed to pursue your higher education goals; you’ll then move seamlessly into undergraduate study.
-While the human resource management aspect focuses on key facets of current practice in HRM and employment law, the psychology element draws upon wider theories of human behaviour.
-This psychology and HRM degree is the perfect option for those looking to improve their study skills, develop a wide range of transferable skills and gain an in-depth understanding of a range of social science disciplines.
+Our degree with foundation year in human resource management and psychology will help you acquire and refine the skills and knowledge needed to pursue your higher education goals; you’ll then move seamlessly into undergraduate study.
+While the human resource management aspect focuses on key facets of current practice in HRM and employment law, the psychology element draws upon wider theories of human behaviour and decision making.
+This HRM and psychology degree is the perfect option for those looking to improve their study skills, develop a wide range of transferable skills and gain an in-depth understanding of a range of social science disciplines.
 Sound like you?

-With Arden’s psychology and human resource management with foundation degree, you’ll get the chance to study two fascinating social science fields.
-You’ll learn all about the effects of social diversity and inequality on crime rates, develop an understanding of research methods and data analysis skills, and acquire knowledge of a range of influences on psychological wellbeing.
+With Arden University’s human resource management and psychology with foundation year degree, you’ll get the chance to study two fascinating social science fields.
+You’ll learn all about employment law, develop an understanding of research methods and data analysis skills, and acquire knowledge of a range of influences on psychological wellbeing.

-You’ll have 4-12 years to complete your psychology and HRM with foundation course, meaning that you can take up to three years to complete each level.
+You’ll have 4-12 years to complete your HRM and Psychology with foundation year course, meaning that you can take up to three years to complete each level.
 However, many of our students complete the course in 4-8 years.